-According to the POSA, the bidder who has acquired at least 95% of the voting shares in a public company as a result of a takeover bid is entitled to buy the remaining shares (squeeze-out).
+According to the POSA, the bidder who has acquired at least 95% of the voting shares in a public company as a result of a take-over bid is entitled to buy the remaining shares (squeeze-out).
 The remaining shareholders are obliged to sell their shares to the bidder.
+There is no squeeze-out procedure in respect of a private company.